Connecting HubSpot

 [Screenshot: New scopes required message with Allow button]

-Multiple HubSpot Portals
+Multiple HubSpot portals

 If you manage multiple HubSpot portals, here’s what you need to know.